adrian-enspired/observable/README.md

         <p><b>update()</b><br>
             <code>void update( \SplSubject $subject )</code><br>
             see the [SPL documentation](http://php.net/splobserver.update).
-        <p>this implementation uses <code>update</code> as an update dispatcher.
+        <p>`configurable` uses <code>update</code> as an update dispatcher.
-            the implementing class should define a method for each event it needs to support, and must also define a "catch-all" method for other event notifications.
+            The implementing class should define a method for each event it needs to support, and must also define a "catch-all" method for other event notifications.
-            the naming convention/signature for these methods are as follows:<br>
+            The naming convention/signature for these methods are as follows:<br>
             <code>void \_update_{name of event}( \SplSubject $subject, $event )</code><br>
             <code>void \_update_all( \SplSubject $subject, $event )</code><br>
     </li>